 Orthomolecular Applications in Integrative Psychiatry – Schizophrenia & Psychosis Course

 Schizophrenia is a highly variable, multifactorial mental disorder producing a spectrum of symptoms ranging from odd but harmless behavioral abnormalities to full psychosis.
 The concept of biochemical individuality is therefore of particular importance within integrative approaches to treatment of this unique illness.
-This six-module course incorporates the theories of orthomolecular medicine into nutritional psychiatry, presenting decades of supportive research evidence.
+This five-module course incorporates the theories of orthomolecular medicine into nutritional psychiatry, presenting decades of supportive research evidence.
 In addition to vitamin deficiencies, multiple contributors to inflammation are implicated in the etiology of schizophrenia and addressed in a comprehensive, integrative treatment plan for use in clinical practice.

 Like many psychiatric disorders, schizophrenia lacks a clearly defined pathophysiology; consensus suggests the combination of genetic susceptibility with various environmental triggers interacting to influence disease manifestation and severity.
 Still struggling to break free of negative social stigmas, current opinions and treatment models vary across time and place.
 An evolutionary theory presented in this module suggests the intrinsic value of mild schizophrenia symptoms, delivering a unique perspective on the condition.